-- an executive summary, - an orienting overview or introduction, - a description of the retreat processes, - a narrative describing research procedures, - a narrative describing surveys and findings, - a description of your initial recommendations, - a description of the senior manager's reactions and suggestions, and - a description of the changes you made, if any.
+- an executive summary, - an orienting overview or introduction in which you discuss the project's purposes and goals, - a description of the retreat processes, - a narrative describing research procedures, - a narrative describing surveys and findings. - a description of your initial recommendations, - a description of the senior manager's reactions and suggestions, and - a description of the changes you made, if any.